 - showing your commitment so that your employees recognise the importance of training.
 You may also need to appoint someone competent to conduct the training for you

 - supervising is particularly vital when workers are new, inexperienced or young.
 Even experienced workers can become complacent and take shortcuts.

 Work with health and safety representatives (HSRs)

-Health and safety representatives (HSRs) and other worker representatives can play a key role in getting people on board with new initiatives.
-They represent the interests and concerns of their fellow workers and provide valuable insight, skills and resources.
+Health and safety representatives (HSRs) and other worker representatives can play key roles in getting people on board with new initiatives.
+They represent the interests and concerns of workers and provide valuable insight, skills and resources.

 - Give the HSR full support and access to necessary equipment and facilities.

 - Understand the role and function of the HSR and other representatives.